AlgirdasM/Udacity-arcade-game-clone/README.md

 ##Gameplay:
 Use arrow keys to move up/down/left/right.
 Help Obi-Wan Kenobi to switch off tractor beam by evading stormtroopers on the way.
+If you reach tractor beam you get 1 point, if you hit stormtrooper -1.
-You win when you reach the tractor beam.
+You win when you score 12.

 ##Licenses and huge thank you
 * [Udacity Front-End Web Developer Nanodegree Program](https://udacity.com/course/front-end-web-developer-nanodegree--nd001)